by Dan Swanson

 Meanwhile, back in the abandoned building there was chaos.
 One of the slaves around the conference table had screamed and then burst into green flame and exploded violently, killing two more of the circle.
 And, as Winter Frost had predicted, there was a violent discharge of magical energy.

 The headlines on the front page of the San Jose Mercury News the next day screamed, “Explosion in abandoned building!”
-The story mentioned that a dozen bodies has been found, and there were suspicions of Satanic rituals gone wrong.
+The story mentioned that a dozen bodies had been found, and there were speculations of Satanic rituals gone wrong.
 But there was almost nothing left, and fire investigators doubted that they would ever learn anything more.
 They were right.